MicrosoftDocs/windows-dev-docs/windows-apps-src/get-started/create-a-basic-windows-10-app-in-cpp.md

 ## Hello World Store app in C++/CX

 Our first app is a "Hello World" that demonstrates some basic features of interactivity, layout, and styles.
 We'll create an app from the Windows Universal app project template.
 If you've developed apps for Windows 8.1 and Windows Phone 8.1 before, you might remember that you had to have three projects in Visual Studio, one for the Windows app, one for the phone app, and another with shared code.
-The Windows 10 Universal Windows Platform (UWP) makes it possible to have just one project, which runs on all devices, including desktop and laptop computers running Windows 10, devices such as tablets, mobile phones, VR devices and so on.
+The Windows Universal Windows Platform (UWP) makes it possible to have just one project, which runs on all devices, including desktop and laptop computers running Windows, devices such as tablets, mobile phones, VR devices and so on.

 We'll start with the basics: